abhinavsalar18/Learning-React/README.md

     - ContextProvider <- to update the data from any component
     - Context.Consumer -> callback -- (data) => {}  <- for class based components
     - We can pass functions like setState inside context

+# Redux Toolkit
+- Install @reduxjs//toolkit and react-redux
+- Build out store
+- Connect our store to our app
+- Create Slice( cartSlice )
+- Dispatch (action)
+- Selector (subscribe to the slice )